ysycloud/paraGSEA/README.md

 ####  VI.II.I. `data_for_test.txt`: ####

   This file is ranked profiles file which is parsed and extracted from source HDF5 file.
-  There are two parts of this file, The first is the first line, which only consists of two figures, the profile number and profile length.
+  There are two parts of this file.
+The first is the first line, which only consists of two figures, the profile number and profile length.
-  The second part is the content of every profile. each line is a profile includes profile_Length genes in a sequence number format.
+  The second part is the content of every profile.
+Each line is a profile includes profile_Length genes in a sequence number format.
-  In order to get this part, we first numbered every gene starting with one and then ordered them according to their differential expression
+  In order to get this part, we first numbered every gene starting with one and then ordered them according to their differential expression.

   Example: